KelvinChand/KelvinChand/README.md

 - 👋 Hi, I’m @KelvinChand
-- 👀 I’m interested in Data Science and Software Engineer
+- 👀 I’m interested in Back End Developer
-- 🌱 I’m currently learning Java And Python
+- 🌱 I’m currently learning Laravel And React Js
 - 💞️ I’m looking to collaborate on demand
 - 📫 How to reach me instagram :@kelvinw_c